 This post is drawn from my personal experiences with having my Facebook ad account suspended and how I worked towards regaining access to it.

 Suspension is disappointing news if you’re a social media manager.
-And if your heartbeat is already racing, brace yourself for it to get even faster.
+If your heartbeat is already racing, brace yourself for it to get even faster.

 Here’s how it’ll play out:

-Confirm your methods of payment immediately for your own safety, and if your account or page has been compromised, you immediately notify Facebook.
+Confirm your method of payment immediately for your own safety, and if your account or page has been compromised, immediately notify Facebook.

 You haven’t been hacked?
 The second thing you must consider yourself is if you broke a Facebook advertising guideline unintentionally.